 Storm System Cleaning & Pipe Lining:

 First the storm drains are cleaned using a Jetter and De-Silting Device, commonly known by a popular manufacturer “Vactor” to remove sludge and physical debris.
 Next an internal pipe video inspection is performed to determine the distance of pipe to be lined.

 Next the storm drain pipe is lined with a fabric felt tube that has been saturated with resin.
 The lining is inverted or pulled into the pipe, inflated, and then cured using hot water or steam.
 Sometimes the piping is lined with Spin Casting, either way the resulting new inner pipe is designed for load bearing applications such as storm drains located under roads or railways and is approved by the DOT.

-Blue Works in Commonly called in to repair brand-new HDPE pipe that has been slightly mis-installed and a deflection in the pipe that creates an area in the piping that may deteriorate faster due to Storm Water Erosion causing a premature failure in the new piping.
+Blue Works has the expertise to repair brand-new HDPE pipes that have been slightly mis-installed.
+This mis-installation is where a deflection in the pipe creates an area in the piping that may result in deterioration faster due to storm water erosion causing a premature failure in the new piping.